Feedback and Gratitude

 First, we have to assume that everybody is always doing their best at that moment.
 It doesn't mean they are always doing their personal best or that their best is objectively good.
 All we are believing is that what we are seeing is the best a person can do at that time.

-The show The Good Place serves as an excellent example of this premise.
+The show The Good Place offers as an excellent example of this premise.
 We live vivid lives outside of our work, hobby, and volunteer engagements.
 We all have competing priorities.
 We are all working in a system that can oftentimes seem rigged against us being able to do good things, no matter how hard we try.
 That makes it inevitable that we have all had days where we have been the shitty teammate.
 Maybe it was the group project that had a crisis or a deadline while you were out of town.
 Maybe it was the day you got really sick or the day after a bad breakup.
 If we enter the conversation from that small point of empathy and give people the benefit of the doubt that they are giving us their best, then we start with understanding and not resentment.
 We start from, "Thank you for making it this far, let's talk about how we can go further," rather than from a point of disappointment and confrontation.